Fast & Simple Classic Whole Wheat Bread Recipe

 - Punch it: After the dough has doubled in size, punch it so that it deflates and the carbon dioxide is released making it easier to shape.

 - Shape it: Shape the dough according to the recipe, cover it and let it rise again.
 This is called the second rise.
 The recipe will usually call for it to double in size again or to almost double and then it will rise even more when baking, which is called oven spring.
+If you are planning to bake it in a loaf pan, now is the time you would transfer the dough into the pan.

 - Cool it: This the the most difficult part of the bread baking process.
 For loaves with a crisp crust it needs to cool completely after baking on a wire rack before you cut it.
 But for softer breads like dinner rolls, you can just eat those babies warm right out of the oven.